Sermon by Eddie Self

 I should be happy.
 It’s the Christmas season after all.
 I should be decorating the house.
 I should be sending cards to all the people I love.
-I should be buying gifts for people I care for.
+I should be buying gifts for people I care for (something like a Lowe’s promo code could help me with that now that I think about it).
 I should be feeling the warmth of the season.
 I should be excited about Christmas day getting closer.
 I should be thankful that I’ve lived to see another Christmas come.
 I should be singing songs of good tidings and angels.
 I should be filled with hope and joy.
 I should feel the warmth of Jesus being made new in me this Advent season.
 Isn’t that what the preacher said?

 I shouldn’t be sad.
 It’s the Christmas season after all.
 I shouldn’t feel like decorating is just another chore that wrecks the house and just makes me feel worse.
 I shouldn’t feel like buying presents and sending cards are social obligations that I have to observe.
 I shouldn’t feel cold, hopeless, depressed, angry and empty.
 I shouldn’t feel like life and light have gone out of my life.
 I shouldn’t but I do.
 What’s the matter with me?
 What’s wrong with me?
 Why do I feel like I’m so different from everybody else?

 This was an imaginary, or maybe not so imaginary, internal conversation, portions or all of which any of us might have had at one time or another.
 Those kinds of internal dialogs may happen any time but for many of us, the Christmas season seems to magnify them in frequency as well as in intensity.